 For questions/concerns about this disease in humans, please call your doctor or the Montana Department of Public Health and Human Services (DPHHS).

-Hemorrhagic diseases (Epizootic Hemorrhagic Disease –EHD and Bluetongue Virus – BTV) are common viral diseases primarily of white-tailed deer.
-They sometimes cause disease in other species such as pronghorn antelope and mule deer.
+Epizootic Hemorrhagic Disease (EHD) and Bluetongue Virus (BTV) are common viral diseases primarily of white-tailed deer.
+They sometimes cause disease in other species such as pronghorn antelope, mule deer, and bighorn sheep.
 EHD and BTV are caused by different but closely related viruses that produce nearly identical symptoms (Adrian, 1981).

-In Montana, EHD and/or BTV occur in late summer and early fall when conditions are suitable for the small biting gnats (Culicoides) that carry and transmit these viruses.
-The Culicoides reproduce in moist muddy areas, often around the edges of ponds, creeks and other bodies of water.
+Outbreaks of EHD and BTV occur in late summer and early fall when conditions are suitable for the small biting gnats (Culicoides) that carry and transmit these viruses.
+The Culicoides reproduce in moist muddy areas, often around the edges of ponds, creeks, and other bodies of water.
 The first severe frost of the year destroys the biting gnats and abruptly ends the spread of disease for the year (Adrian, 1981).
 Because the incubation period (time from infection until symptoms develop) for these viruses may be as long as 10 days, cases of EHD or BTV may be detected for a couple weeks after a hard frost.

 Clinical signs of EHD and BTV are very similar.
 Hemorrhagic disease outbreaks are characterized by their late summer-through fall occurrence and an almost explosive onset with large numbers of animals reported sick or dead in a short period of time.
 These animals are usually in good nutritional condition, with most having signs of varying degrees of hemorrhage throughout the body.
 Hemorrhages range from pinpoint to massive in size, and involve different tissues and organs in individual animals.
 No organs appear to be exempt from hemorrhage, with the most regularly involved being the heart, liver, spleen, kidney, lung and intestinal tract.
 The hemorrhage is due to the BTV or EHD virus producing severe damage to the delicate lining of small blood vessels (Adrian, 1981).